 Address: Calle del Alcala 42, 28014

 I hope you’ll hunt down one or two of these secret rooftops bars on your next visit to Madrid.
-If you’re spending a couple of days in the city be sure to check this 48 hour Guide to Madrid.
+If you’re spending a couple of days in the city be sure to check out Adventures with Nie Nie’s ideas for 48 hours in Madrid.

 Have you been to any of these bars?
 Or know of another great secret hidden rooftop in Madrid?
 Tell me about in the comments box below 🙂

 Looking for more tips of what to see and do in Madrid?
 Why not check out…